plant720/Easy353/README.md

 ## Introduction

-Easy353 is a tool for recovering Angiosperms353 gene set(AGS), which can filter reads from high throughput sequencing data such as RNASeq and genome skimming and capture AGS accurately and effectively with our optimized de novo assembler.
+Easy353 is a tool for recovering Angiosperms353 gene set(AGS), which can filter reads from high throughput sequencing data such as RNASeq and genome skimming and capture AGS accurately and effectively with our optimized reference-guided assembler.

 ## Installation